-Investment Performance
+Investment Performance Metrics

-- 5) Investment Performance will be evaluated by comparing the Net Value-Added for each of the pension trusts ("Fund") to a Net Value-Added Objective for each pension trust on a 3-year rolling basis.
-Until 3-year rolling data becomes available, the Board and JPC will consider 1- and 2-year performance figures. - 6) For each Fund, the Net Value-added Objective represents the added-value that the Boards, ICs and CIO/CEO believe can be achieved relative to the Investable Benchmark Portfolio (excluding private markets)1, and is calculated as follows:
+- 5) Investment Performance will be evaluated by comparing the Net Value-Added for each of the pension trusts ("Fund") to a Net Value-Added Objective on a 3-year rolling basis.
+Until 3-year rolling data becomes available, the Board and JPC will consider 1- and 2-year performance figures.
+Initially, the focus will be on public markets only; private markets will be incorporated into the evaluation in future years. - 6) For each Fund, the Net Value-added Objective represents the added-value that the Boards, ICs and CIO/CEO believe can be achieved relative to the Investable Benchmark Portfolio (excluding private markets), and is calculated as follows:

 Current Assumed Gross Expected Net

-Risk X Information = Value-added - Investment = Value-added
+Risk Х Information = Value-added - Investment = Value-added

 Target Ratio Objective Costs Objective

 - a) The Current Risk Target refers to the target level of active risk in the Fund, excluding private markets.
 Such target level of risk must be within the risk operating zones approved by each Board and defined in Appendix C of the respective IPS. - b) The Assumed Information Ratio refers to the assumed level of active management skill on the part of ORS investment staff.
 Such skill is defined relative to other active investors.
 For example, if ORS investment staff are assumed to have a skill level consistent with the top-third of active investors (before fees/costs), this corresponds to an Assumed Information Ratio of 0.43; i.e. every 100 basis point of risk that is taken is assumed to generate 43 bps of added value before underlying manager fees are considered.
 (A median manager, by definition, has no skill in adding value and therefore has an information ratio of zero.) - c) Expected Investment Costs are the expected costs associated with each Fund, excluding private markets.
 See Appendix A for details on how investment costs are to be calculated. - 7) If the actual Net Value-Added by each Fund relative to the associated Investable Benchmark (excluding private markets) during the Evaluation Period meets or exceeds the Net Value-Added Objective, the CEO will be awarded a score equal to 100% of the weight assigned to this Metric.
 If the actual Net Value-Added is less than the Net Value-Added Objective, the CEO will be awarded a proportionate amount of the weight associated with this Metric; e.g. achieving 50% of the Net Value-Added Objective will be awarded 50% of the weight associated with the Metric.
 The lowest score that may be awarded is zero.
-Note, the Net Value-Added for each Fund shall be averaged (simple average) to arrive at an overall score.
+Note, the score earned for each Fund shall be averaged (simple average) to arrive at an overall score.

-1 For purposes of this calculation, fixed rather than floating weights will be used for public market asset classes.
+&lt;sup>2 For purposes of this calculation, fixed rather than floating weights will be used for public market asset classes.

-2 If actual Investment Costs are higher or lower than expected, the CEO may still meet the performance target provided the Net Value-added Objective is nevertheless achieved.
+&lt;sup>3 If actual Investment Costs are higher or lower than expected, the CEO may still meet the performance target provided the Net Value-added Objective is nevertheless achieved.